AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/advanced/variant-caching.md

 + Identify the variant key and the number of values it may have.
 In our example, we vary by US state, so the max number is 50.
 This is small enough to not cause problems with the variant limits at the CDN.
 [Review variant limitations section](#variant-limitations).

-+ AEM code must set the cookie __“x-aem-variant”__ to the visitor’s preferred state (eg. `Set-Cookie: x-aem-variant=NY`) on the initial HTTP request's corresponding HTTP response.
++ AEM code must set the cookie __"x-aem-variant"__ to the visitor's preferred state (eg. `Set-Cookie: x-aem-variant=NY`) on the initial HTTP request's corresponding HTTP response.

-+ Subsequent requests from the visitor send that cookie (eg. `“Cookie: x-aem-variant=NY”`) and the cookie will be transformed at the CDN level into a pre-defined header (i.e. `x-aem-variant:NY`) which is passed to the dispatcher.
++ Subsequent requests from the visitor send that cookie (eg. `"Cookie: x-aem-variant=NY"`) and the cookie is transformed at the CDN level into a pre-defined header (i.e. `x-aem-variant:NY`) which is passed to the dispatcher.

 + An Apache rewrite rule modifies the request path to include the header value in the page URL as an Apache Sling Selector (eg. `/page.variant=NY.html`).
 This allows AEM Publish to serve different content based on the selector and the dispatcher to cache one page per variant.